GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-1/2018-10-11-chaos-engineering-through-staged-resiliency-stage-1.md

 Most disaster recovery playbooks define the goals and allotted impact of a given failure using two common terms: **Recovery Time Objective** and **Recovery Point Objective**.

-- **Recovery Time Objective**: RTO defines the maximum period of time in which the functionality of a failed service should be restored.
+- **Recovery Time Objective (RTO)**: The maximum period of time in which the functionality of a failed service should be restored.
 For example, if a service with an RTO of twelve hours experiences an outage at 5:00 PM then functionality should be restored to the service by 5:00 AM the next morning.
-- **Recovery Point Objective**: RPO defines the maximum period of time during which data can be lost during a service failure.
+- **Recovery Point Objective (RPO)**: The maximum period of time during which data can be lost during a service failure.
 For example, if a service with an RPO of two hours experiences an outage at 5:00 PM then _only_ data generated between 3:00 PM and 5:00 PM should be lost -- all existing data prior to 3:00 PM should still be intact.

 {% asset '{{ page.asset-path }}'/rto-rpo-example-wikipedia.png alt='RTO & RPO Diagrammed - Courtesy of Wikipedia' %}{: .align-center }
 _RTO & RPO Diagrammed -- Source: [Wikipedia](https://en.wikipedia.org/wiki/File:RPO_RTO_example_converted.png)_